The Minnesota Star Tribune

 The Minnesota Star Tribune, formerly the Minneapolis Star Tribune, is an American daily newspaper based in Minneapolis, Minnesota.
-As of 2023, it is Minnesota's largest newspaper and the seventh-largest in the United States by print circulation, and is distributed throughout the Minneapolis–Saint Paul metropolitan area, the state, and the Upper Midwest.
+As of 2026, it is Minnesota's largest newspaper and the seventh-largest in the United States by print circulation, and is distributed throughout the Minneapolis–Saint Paul metropolitan area, the state, and the Upper Midwest.

 It originated as the Minneapolis Tribune in 1867 and the competing Minneapolis Daily Star in 1920.
 During the 1930s and 1940s, the two papers consolidated, with the Tribune published in the morning and the Star in the evening.
 They merged in 1982, creating the Minneapolis Star and Tribune, renamed the Star Tribune in 1987.
-After a tumultuous period in which the newspaper was sold and resold and filed for bankruptcy protection in 2009, it was purchased by local billionaire and former Minnesota State Senator Glen Taylor in 2014.
+After a tumultuous period in which the newspaper was sold and resold and filed for bankruptcy protection in 2009, it was purchased by local billionaire and former Minnesota state senator Glen Taylor in 2014.
 In 2024, the paper was renamed The Minnesota Star Tribune.

 The Star Tribune typically contains national, international, and local news, sports, business, and lifestyle stories.
-Journalists from the Star Tribune and its predecessor newspapers have won seven Pulitzer Prizes.
+Journalists from the Star Tribune and its predecessor newspapers have won eight Pulitzer Prizes.